Skip to main content

 gorilla/mux

-The popular gorilla/mux package lets you set apply middleware to all routes:
+The popular gorilla/mux package lets you set apply middleware to all handlers in a router:

 func Hello(w http.ResponseWriter, r *http.Request) {